pulumi/pulumi/docs/design/deps.md

 * `hub.mu.com/` is the default base URL.
 * `latest` is the default version number (a.k.a., "tip").

-Although we're concerned with package references right now, we'll see soon that the same reference scheme is also used to address elements exported from a package, like a module, class, function, or variable.
-For example, to reference the `VM` class from a MuIL token, we might say `https://hub.mu.com/aws/ec2/VM#^1.0.6`.
-Most likely, we would leave off the protocol, base URL, and version in the token, and leave it to the MuPackage to bind to a specific version.
+Although we're concerned with package references right now, we'll see soon that a similar reference scheme is used to address elements exported from a package, like a module, class, function, or variable.
+The package plus module uses the same grammar as above, however members inside of a module are followed by a `:`.
+Furthermore, such references do not have version numbers.
+These references are not strictly URLs and must be interpreted by the Mu toolchain.

+For example, to reference the `VM` class from a MuIL token -- assuming we have a dependency declared on `https://hub.mu.com/aws/ec2#^1.0.6` as shown above -- we would most likely say `aws/ec2:VM`.
+A fully qualified, but versionless, reference is also permitted, as in `https://hub.mu.com/aws/ec2:VM`, although this is less conventional.
+Sometimes the self-referential package plus module identifier `.` will be used as a short-hand, as in `.:VM`.

 The way these URLs are resolved to physical MuPackages is discussed later on.